-Much remains to be said on this topic, so please feel free to email Plain Words at plainwordsbloomington[at]riseup[dot]net with your own thoughts.
+Much remains to be said on this topic, so please feel free to email Plain Words at plainwordsblooming-ton[at]riseup[dot]net with your own thoughts.

-'About the holidays in Hamburg': selfies, disorders and the tyranny of images month ago in Hamburg, Germany, a G20 summit was beginning, and with it mass protests against it, with demands for a more 'human' running of capitalism, up to the total destrucin a position of passivity where we are set in receiving mode while being flooding with images, archetypes, and stories.
-TV is both bad in its own right, and in how it stymies revolt and keeps people from taking action against the nightmare world around them.
+'About the holidays in Hamburg': selfies, disorders and the tyranny of images month ago in Hamburg, Germany, a G20 summit was beginning, and with it mass protests against it, with demands for a more 'human' running of capitalism, up to the total destruction of the system in order to build a more ethical world where there would be a place and respect for all, where there would be no repression or hierarchy, where the earth would be protected and the insatiable thirst for empty benefits on which this society is based would disappear from our values and life goals.